Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Introduction

-In Ref.~\cite{Nashed:2025ebr}, black hole configurations were derived within $f(R,G)$ gravity coupled to a scalar field.
-The construction combined the Ricci scalar, the Gauss--Bonnet term, and the scalar sector into a unified framework, rather than relying solely on Einstein’s field equations.
-This new spherically symmetric solution generalized the Schwarzschild--like metrics and provided a setting to investigate the influence of higher--curvature contributions and scalar field dynamics in modifying the spacetime itself, altering, therefore, the configurations previously reported in the literature \cite{Kanti1996,Nojiri2005}.
+More recently, Ref.~\cite{Nashed:2025ebr} constructed black hole configurations in $f(R,G)$ gravity coupled to a scalar field.
+In this approach, the Ricci scalar, the Gauss--Bonnet invariant, and the scalar sector are incorporated into a unified framework.
+The resulting static and spherically symmetric geometry deforms the Schwarzschild spacetime and provides a setting in which higher-curvature and scalar-field effects can be studied explicitly \cite{Kanti1996,Nojiri2005}.

-Recent breakthroughs in observational astronomy have elevated black holes to test fundamental physics.
-This shift has been driven in large part by the first direct detections of gravitational waves by the LIGO and VIRGO, which provided a novel avenue for observation on compact object mergers~\cite{LIGOScientific:2016aoc}.
-Complementing these results, the Event Horizon Telescope (EHT) has addressed horizon--scale images of black holes (supermassive), providing an unprecedented opportunity to examine gravity in its most extreme regime~\cite{Akiyama2019,Akiyama2022}.

-The detection of gravitational waves has opened new perspectives, pushing the study of gravity beyond its conventional scope~\cite{019,020}.
-Earlier investigations were largely devoted to analyzing light deflection in weak gravitational fields, typically employing the Schwarzschild solution or its general static, spherically symmetric extensions as the underlying framework \cite{021}.
-In contrast, the region close to compact objects lies deep in the strong--gravity regime, where classical approximations cease to be accurate.
-This environment is expected to reveal significant departures from standard predictions and offers a promising setting for testing general relativity against possible extensions, including models involving nonlinear electrodynamics~\cite{araujo2025gasdsadravitational,022,mohan2025strong}.

-Shadows silhouette by black holes have become central tools for probing gravity where it is most intense.
-Instead of being mere optical curiosities, these dark silhouettes arise because photons near the event horizon are trapped or strongly deflected, leaving a striking contrast against the bright radiation from accreting material.
-Interest in this subject dates back to the seminal work of Bardeen in the 1970s~\cite{Cunningham}, later expanded by Falcke, Melia, and Agol~\cite{Falcke:1999pj}, who suggested that the silhouette of $Sgr A^{*}$ might be observable with submillimeter very long baseline interferometry.
-Decades later, this theoretical prediction materialized when the Event Horizon Telescope collaboration unveiled, first, the image of the supermassive black hole in $M87$ and, subsequently, the image of $Sgr A^{*}$.
-These milestones transformed the study of gravity in the strong--field regime, opening the door to systematic tests of general relativity and its modifications by confronting theoretical shadow models with observational data~\cite{Khodadi:2024ubi,Allahyari:2019jqz,Nojiri:2024txy,Afrin:2021imp,Khodadi:2021gbc,Afrin:2021wlj,Khodadi:2022pqh,Kumar:2020hgm,Afrin:2022ztr,Afrin:2023uzo,Fu:2021fxn,Ghosh:2022kit,Vagnozzi:2019apd,Liu:2024lve,Nojiri:2024qgx,Nojiri:2024nlx,Bambi:2019tjh,Afrin:2024khy}.

-Research on how light bends in the vicinity of compact objects has undergone major transformations with the advent of frameworks designed to handle the strong--gravity regime.
-A milestone was achieved when Virbhadra and Ellis gave a lens expression specifically adapted to black holes in asymptotically flat spacetimes~\cite{virbhadra2000schwarzschild,031}.
-In other words, such an analyze showed that the intense curvature near such objects can generate a series of highly deflected images that appear symmetrically arranged around the optical axis—an effect not captured by weak--field approximations.
-This formulation laid the groundwork for a series of later studies~\cite{033,034,032}.